 As long as you’re looking after them correctly, they can live for over 10 years.

 There are 10 varieties of Ficus Elastica.
-All come in different sizes, shapes and leaf colours, so the choice is yours!
+All come in different sizes, shapes, and leaf colors, so the choice is yours!